Santa Barbara High School: History

-The class of 1924 was the first class to graduate from the Anapamu site, despite the fact that the students had not attended class there.
+The class of 1924 was the first class to graduate from the 700 East Anapamu Street site, despite the fact that the students had not attended class there.
 On Thanksgiving Day, 1924, Frederick Forrest Peabody donated to the school a new football stadium, which the student body named Peabody Stadium in his honor.
 In 1925, the first group of seniors to attend classes there received their graduation diplomas.

-In November 2005, its 18th-century Spanish influenced design was named an official California and City historic landmark.
+In November 2005, its 18th-century Spanish Colonial Revival architectural style was named an official California and City historic landmark.

 Until the establishment of San Marcos High School in 1958 and Dos Pueblos High School in 1966, Santa Barbara High School was the sole public high school to serve the Santa Barbara-Goleta community.